stevenjowens/erras/readme.md

 Note that this code was written to work with an electronic door lock that wants:

-GPIO 23 = TRUE on init, to lock the door
+- set GPIO 23 = TRUE on init, to lock the door
-GPIO 23 = FALSE to unlock the door wait 6 seconds to allow entry
+- set GPIO 23 = FALSE to unlock the door
+- wait 6 seconds to allow entry
-GPIO 23 = TRUE again to re-lock the door
+- set GPIO 23 = TRUE again to re-lock the door

-However, some versious of electronic door lock hardware need the opposite values, FALSE to loc the door, TRUE to unlock the door.
+However, some versious of electronic door lock hardware need the opposite values, FALSE to lock the door, TRUE to unlock the door.

 Currently the only option is to edit the code to fix this.
 Need to move that out to the .ini file.